 - Moni, for its turquoise-coloured water (feels like the Caribbean), its location and the atmosphere

 Do you fancy an off-the-beaten-path vacation, go to Aegina!
-Plus it’s just an ideal quick hop from Athens so you won’t lose any of your precious vacay time on transportation!
+It’s only a quick hop from Athens so you won’t lose any of your precious vacay time on transportation!